WendyOmollo/Project2/README.md

 ## Setup
 You can git clone it,extract it and modify.I highly recommend someone who can make it functional using Javascript.
+You can follow this link to take you to the actual webpage, https://wendyomollo.github.io/Project2/

 ## License
 MIT License